 From 2000 to 2004, Ricardo served as the Director of the Office of Teaching and Learning for the School District of Lancaster.
 He was also the Superintendent of the Lancaster School District.
 While in Lancaster, Ricardo was instrumental in helping to turn around several troubled Middle Schools.

 As Chief Operating Officer of Alternatives Unlimited from 2004-2006, Ricardo worked with school districts around the country providing alternative education programs for Dropouts.
 Ricardo has extensive experience working with students who have had challenges in traditional school settings, and has overseen several programs that targeted At-Risk students.

-As the President of HigherSchool Instructional Services, Ricardo was instrumental in expanding its Supplemental Education Services program in Baltimore City from 200 students in 2007 to 1,750 students in 2012.
+As the Program Director, Mid-Atlantic Region of HigherSchool Instructional Services, Ricardo was instrumental in expanding its Supplemental Education Services program in Baltimore City from 200 students in 2007 to 1,750 students in 2012.